 They create an environment where one can scale movements without being overcome by embarrassment, where neither the number on the scale nor the barbell define worth, where confidence is built rather than broken.

 Where does your passion for fitness and a heathy lifestyle come from?

-I always believed exercise and eating well were important.
-The body is fascinating to me and I've always wanted to do the best job I could being as "healthy" as possible, naturally.
-That meant moving a lot, and fuelling with the right foods.
-Human movement is something I've been passionate about from adolescence.
-I've always been active and dabbled in a bunch of activities and sports but never really specialized in one domain.
+Since I could remember, I've always believed exercise and eating well were important.
+The body is fascinating to me and I've constantly endeavoured to do the best job I could being as "healthy" as possible, in the most natural way possible.
+To me that meant moving a lot, and fuelling with the right foods.
+Human kinetics is something I've been passionate about from adolescence.
+I've been active since childhood and I dabbled in a bunch of activities and sports, but never really specialized in one domain.
 Maybe that's why I gravitated towards CrossFit...our specialization, as they say, is not specializing.